 Receiving validation from your religious community

-Receiving social acceptance by neighbors, colleagues, new
+Receiving social acceptance by neighbors, colleagues, new friends

 Not having to hide and lie about same-sex social events